angular/material-start/README.md

 </body>
 ```

 ## Summary

-With 8 Stages and only a few minutes of work, we have quickly created a functional Angular Material application that is easily maintained, beautiful, responsive, theme'ed, and accessible.
+With only eight (8) Tutorial Steps and a few minutes of work, we have quickly created a functional Angular Material application that is beautiful, responsive, theme'ed, accessible, and easily maintained.